remult/remult/misc/public-api.md

     | string,
   c?: any,
 ) => void
-export interface FieldMetadata<valueType = any, entityType = any> {
+export interface FieldMetadata<valueType = unknown, entityType = unknown> {
   /** The field's member name in an object.
    * @example
    * const taskRepo = remult.repo(Task);
    * console.log(taskRepo.metadata.fields.title.key);
    * // result: title
    */
-  readonly key: string
-  /** A human readable caption for the field.
+  readonly key: entityType extends object ? keyof entityType & string : string /** A human readable caption for the field.
 Can be used to achieve a consistent caption for a field throughout the app
    * @example
    * <input placeholder={taskRepo.metadata.fields.title.caption}/>